jmuzsik/blog/content/it/docker-overview.md

 ##### Control groups

-Linux kernel feature that isolates, priorises, and accounts for the resource usage (CPU, memory, disk I/O, etc) of a set of processes.
+Linux kernel feature that isolates, prioritises, and accounts for the resource usage (CPU, memory, disk I/O, etc) of a set of processes.
 SO docker containers only use resources they need and sets limits.

 ##### Isolated Union File System